Processing math: 100%

 12 Ellipsoid 3 Y Requires [x,y,z]_centroid and radii(i).

-13 3D analytical 3 N Assigns the primitive variables as analytical functions
+13 3D Hardcoded 3 N Assigns the primitive variables as analytical functions

 14 Spherical Harmonic 3 N Requires [x,y,z]_centroid, radius, epsilon, beta

-15 1D analytical 1 N Assigns the primitive variables as analytical functions
+15 1D Hardcoded 1 N Assigns the primitive variables as analytical functions

 16 1D bubble pulse 1 N Requires x_centroid, length_x